naston70/jeremys-it-lab/35.Extended.ACLs/other-sources/odom/extended.acls.md

 #### Editing ACLs using Sequence Numbers

 For many years ACL editing was poor and the creation of a new ACL was often required.
-ACL editing now uses an ACL sequence number that is added to each ACL permit or deny statement
+ACL editing now uses an ACL sequence number that is added to each ACL permit or deny statement, with the numbers representing the sequence of statements in the ACL.
+ACL sequence numbers provide the following features for both numbered and named ACLs:
+- New config style for numbered: Numbered ACLs use a configuration style like named ACLs, as well as the traditional style, for the same ACL, the new style is required for editing
+- Deleting single lines: An individual ACL permit or deny statement can be deleted with a ```no [sequence-number]``` subcommand
+- Inserting new lines: Newly added permit or deny commands can be configured with a sequence number before the permit or deny command, dictating the location of the statement within the ACL
+- Automatic sequence numbering: IOS adds sequence numbers to commands as you configure them even if not included

+#### ACL Implementation Considerations